rubysherpas/paranoia/README.md

 end
 ```

-If you want to use a column other than deleted_at, you can pass it as an option:
+If you want to use a column other than `deleted_at`, you can pass it as an option:

 ```ruby
 class Client < ActiveRecord::Base